 ASEN 5090 Introduction to GNSS is a core Aerospace Engineering Sciences (AES) course for the Astrodynamics and Satellite Navigation Focus Area.
 It provides an overview of the principles of operation of global satellite navigation systems (GNSS) with primary emphasis on the U.S. Global Positioning System (GPS).
 This course covers the fundamentals of both hardware and algorithms/software aspects of GNSS and is meant for graduate students interested in pursuing further study in GNSS as well as those pursuing specializations in astrodynamics, vehicle systems, remote sensing, communications, and other fields that rely upon GNSS instruments.
-ASEN 5090 is a prerequisite for advanced satellite navigation courses including ASEN 6091 GNSS Receivers, ASEN 6090 GNSS Software and Applications, and GNSS Remote Sensing, all of which are typically offered in the spring semesters.
+ASEN 5090 is a prerequisite for advanced satellite navigation courses including ASEN 6091 GNSS Receivers, ASEN 6090 GNSS Software and Applications, and GNSS Remote Sensing.